Written by Graham Cutbill-White

 The unfortunate reality is that unoccupied homes are often a target for thieves, vandals and even squatters, and therefore insurers see this as a big risk.
 This means that unless you get unoccupied property insurance, you could be left with no cover and a hefty bill if something goes wrong.

-Even if you have paid for a years’ worth of cover, if you know that your property is going to be vacant for longer than the allowed time stipulated on your policy, you will need to find alternative cover.
+Even if you have paid for a years’ worth of cover from your existing insurer, if you know that your property is going to be vacant for longer than the allowed time stipulated on your policy, you will need to find empty house insurance.

 Rather than worrying about having to spend time and effort adjusting existing policies, temporary home insurance gives you complete peace of mind should something happen.
-With temporary unoccupied house insurance, you can get Full Perils cover for your empty home for up to 28 days at a time.
+With unoccupied insurance, you can get Full Perils cover for your empty home for up to 28 days at a time.

-This means that while you’re away or while the property is waiting to be occupied again, you can rest assured knowing that your home is fully insured.
+This means that while you’re away or while the property is waiting to be occupied again, you can rest assured knowing that you’re fully protected, thanks to your home insurance for an unoccupied house.

 There are a number of reasons why your home could be left empty for an extended period of time and in many of those of situations temporary home insurance could be the ideal solution.